e-boudhina/Todo-app-without-AJAX-/README.md

 # JavaEE WebApp
 This project was developed using Laravel Framework 8.11.2

-This project performs CRUD operation on a simple to Todo model
+This project performs CRUD operations on a simple to Todo model

   The attributes for the todo model are :

- * Un ID ( Integer ) -> using auto increment
+ * An ID ( Integer ) -> using auto increment
  * Name ( String ) -> use input
  * Completed ( Boolean ) user input